 As anyone who’s studied To Kill a Mockingbird will know, specious accusations of rape committed against white women by black men in the South perpetuated entrenched structures of power.
 For the victims of such accusations, there was little or no recourse.
 (By contrast, rapes of black women by white men were committed with virtual impunity in the Jim Crow South.)

-Given this social climate, I think it’s reasonable to assume that Benbow is defending his doomed client on a similar charge as the one faced by the Scottsboro boys—and that a 1933 audience would’ve picked up on that.
+Given this social climate, I think it’s reasonable to assume that Benbow is defending his doomed client on a similar charge to the one faced by the Scottsboro boys—and that a 1933 audience would’ve picked up on that coded message.

 After the trial, Benbow walks into the office of Judge Drake and complains about the legal discrimination and general backwardness he sees in Dixon.
 Drake shrugs it off.
 That’s the way things have been, that’s the way things are, and, if Drake has his way, that’s how they’ll stay.

 The Story of Temple Drake is so tricky to analyze because it involves several overlapping layers of privilege: white privilege, upper-class privilege, male privilege.
-But only one character, Judge Drake, has the trifecta of privilege on his side.
-And he is the guiltiest of all because he endorses systematic exploitation.
+But only one character, Judge Drake, has the trifecta of privilege on his side and embraces it.
+He is the guiltiest of all because he endorses systemic exploitation.